 - provide a plan for the future that service providers know is based on wide community involvement and can use to shape their services to meet local need

-- help access funding streams for projects - as grants are often only available if there is identified need
+- help access funding streams for projects - as community plans can provide strong evidence of need to support grant applications.

 - encourage partnership working by highlighting projects that need help from the community itself or from external agencies.